 - We’ve found ## ways we can increase your ecommerce sales.
 Even using the lowest industry estimates how would that impact your department’s numbers?

 - Not all the value from these solutions we’ve talked about are revenue.
-What difference do you think the Environmental, Social, and Governance impact will have on how your brand is viewed by the millennial market and the new ESG push by the Board of Directors?
+What difference do you think the Environmental, Social, and Governance impact will have on how the millennial market and the new ESG push by the Board of Directors view your brand?

-- The strategic changes we’ve talked about could change your position in the market.
+- The strategic changes we’ve discussed could change your market position.
 What difference would that make in revenue?
 In employee morale?

 What it Takes to Create a Thriving Consulting Business